iszczesniak/cpp/memory/index.md

 move-construcing (or move-assigning to) some other (target) object by using the move constructor (or the move-assignment operator).

+In the examples that follow we use structure `A` defined in `A.hpp`:

 ```cpp
 {% include_relative A.hpp %}
 ```